Project Phase

 Public Outreach

-During the design process several meetings were held with homeowners association's in the area and a public meeting was held with the community.
-Please see the information that was presented at the last meeting in the box below.
+During the design process several meetings were held with homeowners' associations in the area and a public meeting was held with the community.

 Project History